turingschool-examples/intro-to-responsive/README.md

 **Media queries** are a Boolean chunk of logic that lives in your CSS, and when you write a series of media queries you are creating a very basic algorithm.
 They control at what screen size specific styles will be applied.

-The W3C recognizes (several different media types)[https://www.w3.org/TR/CSS2/media.html#media-types], but for our purposes we'll primiarly use ``screen``.
+The W3C recognizes [several different media types](https://www.w3.org/TR/CSS2/media.html#media-types), but for our purposes we'll primiarly use ``screen``.
 This indicates that the media query is intended for computer screens.

 Other media types that can come in handy include ``print``, which adjusts styles for screened documents that are being printed, and ``handheld``, which is indended for handheld devices.
 There are also media types that focus on accessiblity by providing tactile braille feedback or working with speech synthesizers.

 **Break points** are the pixel widths the media queries reference.
 When the media query is true (i.e. when the screen size matches what is specified by the break point), the styles specified in that media query will be applied.

-If you want a much deeper dive into the how's and why's behind media queries, (Smashing Magazine)[https://www.smashingmagazine.com/2014/07/breakpoints-and-the-future-websites/] has an old, but good, article on the topic.
+If you want a much deeper dive into the how's and why's behind media queries, [(]Smashing Magazine](https://www.smashingmagazine.com/2014/07/breakpoints-and-the-future-websites/) has an old, but good, article on the topic.

 #### Guided Practice (We do)
 #### Putting it into Practice